Stereotactic Biopsy of the Breast

 I just want to let you know that I have a new page all about breast biopsy, including Stereotactic Breast Biopsy.

-When is Stereotactic Breast Biopsy necessary?
+When is this Biopsy necessary?

-Stereotactic guidance is often used in core biopsy needle samples of suspicious breast tumors.
-In addition, this technique is sometimes in use with vacuum-assisted devices (VAD).
-VAD devices can collect multiple breast tissue samples during a single needle insertion).
+Stereotactic guidance is often used in core biopsy needle samples of suspicious breast

 A computer combines two images at a ‘known’ angle of difference